Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-The rising real estate market in many U.S. cities is prompting a surge in commercial real estate transactions, with expectations for another two years of substantial growth.
+Investors will be busy searching for new ways to optimize opportunities in a fast-moving and quickly evolving commercial real estate marketplace.
 Veteran investors in commercial property turn over every stone to limit the possibility of post-transaction surprises.
 Newcomers should pursue the same approach and resist rushing into a deal, given the breadth of risks at play.

 The acquisition of commercial real estate requires intensive due diligence to uncover key information that may not be readily apparent or available in evaluating the value of a property or portfolio.
 Such hidden details can doom the financial merits of an otherwise profitable deal, turning the transaction into a costly mistake.